 – Study of the gravitational deformation of antennas:

-• Ongoing project, in partnership with the University of Alicante, to study the gravitational deformation of antennas and comparison of different measurement techniques using terrestrial laser and UAV photogrammetry (Fig.1)
+• Ongoing project, in partnership with the Politechnic University of Valencia, to study the gravitational deformation of antennas and comparison of different measurement techniques using terrestrial laser and UAV photogrammetry (Fig.1)

 Fig.1: Study of the gravitational deformation of the antennas using UAV and Laser techniques.